top of page

 Spider-Man and his Amazing Friends Season 1

-Focus groups thought Spidey was too much of a loner so they added the X-Men's Iceman & newcomer Firestar.
-Abandons comic accuracy for kid friendly appeal & somehow pulls it off against all odds, outliving the main series.
+I guess focus groups thought Spidey was too much of a loner so they added the X-Men's Iceman and newcomer Firestar.
+They abandon comic accuracy for kid friendly appeal and somehow pulled it off against all odds.
+This is easily the best comic book cartoon of the '80s.

 Premiere: Sep 12, 1981